microsoft/workshop-library/full/power-app-custom-vision/workshop-designer.md

 ## Stage 2: Evidence

-By the end of the workshop, students will be able to build a customed app combined with custom vision service.
+By the end of the workshop, students will be able to build a custom app combined with custom vision service.
 A quiz is embedded in the slides.

 ## Stage 3: Learning Plan